JasonYNK/portfolio/README.md

-# portfolio-friends-filter-vk
+# portfolio-responsive-websites
-1. Friends-filter built using VK api
-2. All data is saved in LocalStorage
-3. You can filter-friends and move them from one column to another
-4. You can drag friends over as well
+1. All web-pages are responsive
+2. Web-sites built using HTML5, CSS3, JavaScript and a bit of JQuery in few samples